JuliaGeometry/Rotations.jl/README.md

 10. **Euler Angles - Three-axis rotations** `RotXYZ{T}`, `RotXYX{T}`, etc

-    A composition of 3 cardinal axis rotations is typically known as a Euler angle parameterization of a 3D rotation.
+    A composition of 3 cardinal axis rotations is typically known as a Euler angle parametrization of a 3D rotation.
 The rotations with 3 unique axes, such as `RotXYZ`, are said to follow the [**Tait Bryan**](https://en.wikipedia.org/wiki/Euler_angles#Tait.E2.80.93Bryan_angles) angle ordering, while those which repeat (e.g. `EulerXYX`) are said to use [**Proper Euler**](https://en.wikipedia.org/wiki/Euler_angles#Conventions) angle ordering.

     Like the two-angle versions, the order of application to a vector is right-to-left, so that `RotXYZ(x, y, z) * v == RotX(x) * (RotY(y) * (RotZ(z) * v))`.
 This may be interpreted as an "extrinsic" rotation about the Z, Y, and X axes or as an "intrinsic" rotation about the X, Y, and Z axes.
 Similarly, `RotZYX(z, y, x)` may be interpreted as an "extrinsic" rotation about the X, Y, and Z axes or an "intrinsic" rotation about the Z, Y, and X axes.

 ### The Rotation Error state and Linearization
 It is often convenient to consider perturbations or errors about a particular 3D rotation, such as applications in state estimation or optimization-based control.
 Intuitively, we expect these errors to live in three-dimensional space.
-For globally non-singular parameterizations such as unit quaternions, we need a way to map between the four parameters of the quaternion to this three-dimensional plane tangent to the four-dimensional hypersphere on which quaternions live.
+For globally non-singular parametrizations such as unit quaternions, we need a way to map between the four parameters of the quaternion to this three-dimensional plane tangent to the four-dimensional hypersphere on which quaternions live.

 There are several of these maps provided by Rotations.jl:
 * `ExponentialMap`: A very common mapping that uses the quaternion